Meet our team

 Prior to his academic career, Ben had 10 years’ experience in arts management, most recently as Producer at the National Theatre of Scotland.

-Anne works with Ben in representing the Centre to funders and stakeholders.
-She helps develop our relationships in the cultural sector, particularly with sector networks.
+Anne helps represent the Centre to funders and stakeholders, developing our relationships in the cultural sector, particularly with sector networks.
 Anne guides the development of the centre’s engagement strategy and sector-facing resources including a mass online open course (MOOC) on research and evaluation.

 Anne is the founder and Chief Executive of The Audience Agency, the UK national charity for public engagement with arts, museums and heritage, enabling reach, relevance and resilience across the sector.
 Anne has been influential, over three decades, improving practice and advocating for change in the cultural sector, especially in terms of encouraging an audience-centred approach and in the use of data and other evidence in the development of policy and practice.